How to Fold Salami for Charcuterie Board Like a Pro

 Custom Family Charcuterie Board

-Slate is naturally antimicrobial and easy to clean, making it practical for repeated food service.
+Slate is naturally antimicrobial and easy to clean, which makes it practical for repeated food service.
 The Acacia frame adds warmth and a stable grip so the board stays steady while you arrange your salami roses.

 The slate and wood combination photographs better than solid wood, which is ideal if you plan to share your board on social media.